GLBHLI, How It All Begin

 As a result of the program, graduates have stepped in to roles in their community, position with more responsibility and visibility, and continue to volunteer thousands of hours of service throughout the great lakes bay region.

 The Hispanic community recognized that there was a huge need for greater Latino leadership because the same few Hispanics were always asked to serve on boards and committees.
 As the need grew these few were being stretched too thin.
 It has changed, with the creation of the program, developed for those ages 21-45, that may be under the radar for traditional leadership programs.
-On January 29, 2015 we will graduate our sixth class of eighteen young Hispanics and we will introduce our new student ambassadors that have been selected to begin their year-long journey.
+On January 28, 2016 we will graduate our seventh class of fifteen young Hispanics and we will introduce our new student ambassadors that have been selected to begin their year-long journey.

 Dr. Mamie Thorns, Special Assistant to the President of Saginaw Valley State University, worked with Reyes to draft a proposal and white paper to present to the President of the University for approval, and worked diligently with the supported of others like Kim Houston-Philpot and Jeff Martin from The Dow Chemical Company, who gave countless hours to the program throughout the year to assure its success.
 Once the program was approved at SVSU, the program was designed and operated out of the Office of Continuing Ed & Professional Development.